 And for any additional information on coronavirus travel advisories and restrictions, please visit the Government of Canada’s travel advisory page.

-Airlines and flexible travel policies for COVID-19
+Canadian airline flight schedules and flexible travel policies

 - For more information on Air Canada’s latest flight policies, travel insurance updates, or to cancel or change a flight, please visit the airline’s COVID-19 travel updates page.

 - Travel credits will be given to Air Transat passengers for any cancelled flights due to COVID-19.
 If you’re wondering whether or not you are eligible for a full refund rather than a travel credit, you can fill out an eligibility form on Transat’s dedicated page here.
-For flights purchased through Transat’s Travel Credit program, a credit will be recognized for future travel.

 - For more information or to cancel or change a flight, please visit Air Transat’s coronavirus travel updates page.